Persecution of Muslims: United Kingdom

 In 2015, 46% of Muslims in United Kingdom stated that they think being Muslim in U.K. is difficult.

 In 2016, 1,223 cases of Islamophobic attacks were reported to Tell MAMA.

-After the Manchester Arena bombing in May 2017, there was a 700% rise in the number of reported hate crimes against Muslims in U.K. 94,098 hate crimes were recorded in the country in 2017–2018, 52% of them targeted Muslims which is about 130 to 140 hate crimes against Muslims reported each day.
+After the Manchester Arena bombing in May 2017, there was a 700% rise in the number of reported hate crimes against Muslims in the U.K. 94,098 hate crimes were recorded in the country in 2017–2018, 52% of them targeted Muslims which is about 130 to 140 hate crimes against Muslims reported each day.
 Scotland Yard stated that such crimes were "hugely underreported".
 According to Tell MAMA, between March and July 2017, 110 attacks targeting mosques occurred in United Kingdom.

 Boris Johnson's comments on women wearing the veil in August 2018 led to a surge in anti-Muslim attacks and incidents of abuse.
 In the week following Johnson's comments, Tell MAMA said anti-Muslim incidents increased from eight incidents the previous week, to 38 in the following which equals an increase of 375%.
 Twenty-two of the recorded anti-Muslim hate crimes targeted women who wore the niqab, or face veil.

 In 2019, there were 3,530 recorded cases of Islamophobic hate crime in UK.
 A week after the March 2019 Christchurch mosque shootings in New Zealand, the number of reported hate crimes against Muslims increased by 593% and 95 incidents were reported to The Guardian between 15 March (day of the Christchurch mosque shootings) and midnight on 21 March.

+In April 2025, up to 100 graves, including those of Muslim children and babies, were vandalised in a Muslim section of the Carpenders Park Lawn cemetery in Watford, United Kingdom.
+Apparently, grave markers had been uprooted and scattered across the grass.
+Police are investigating the incident as an Islamophobic hate crime and have appealed for witnesses and further information from the public.
+Brent Council, which owns the cemetery, has promised to reinstate the damaged name plaques once the police investigation is complete.
+The Muslim community has been profoundly shocked by the desecration, with Saqib Nadeem, president of the Ahmadiyya Muslim Association Watford, describing the vandalism as "heartbreaking."